-The District determined that the cash in county treasury had been understated in prior years.
+The District determined that the cash in county treasury had been understated prior to June 30, 2011.
 As a result the cash balance was adjusted to reflect the appropriate balance reported by the County Treasurer.
-The result is an increase in cash and cash equivalents of \$1,219,845 and a restatement of beginning net assets for the same amount.
+The result is an increase in cash and cash equivalents of \$1,219,845 and a restatement of beginning net assets for the same amount for the year ended June 30, 2012.